 Conclusions

 The InSilicoVA algorithm represent key advances in CCVA.
-Unlike any current algorithm, it provides a method for calculating the uncertainty in each prediction.
-However, implementing the algorithm effectively requires both an increased level of technical expertise to utilize R and Java and conceptual expertise to tune model hyperparameters and interpret convergence from a complex hierarchical Bayesian model.
-Additionally, it is quite clear from our results that the default conditional probabilities which come with the R package are completely unusable.
-This, coupled with the fact that creating usable inputs is extremely error-prone, means that users should be very cautious about this method.
-We have also shown that even if required inputs could perfectly estimate, which is impossible, alternative CCVA algorithms still outperform InSilicoVA.
-This software has the potential to mislead policy makers by presenting statistics which match preconceived notions of the cause of death distribution, but in no way reflect reality.
-In most cases it would be impossible to detect when this is happening.
-For these reason, we strongly recommend that InSilicoVA not be integrated into vital statistics systems until further research and validation can demonstrate its efficacy.
+Unlike any previous algorithm, it provides a method for calculating the uncertainty in each prediction.
+However, implementing the algorithm effectively requires both an increased level of technical expertise to utilize R and Java and conceptual expertise to tune model hyperparameters and interpret convergence from a hierarchical Bayesian model.
+Additionally, our results indicate that the default setting for conditional probabilities which come with the R package is suboptimal.
+This means that users should be cautious about applying this new method.

 Acknowledgements